Avocarrot/hiring/product-manager/assignment.md

 Describe the product functionality and roadmap using high level user stories/epics.

-- For each story provide acceptance criteria.
+- The level of detail for each story is up to you but at a minimum please provide the acceptance criteria.
-- How would you prioritize the stories in a roadmap?
+- How would you prioritize the stories in a roadmap and why?

 ## Task 2